Puget Sound Navigation Company

 The Puget Sound Navigation Company (PSNC) was founded by Charles E. Peabody in 1898.
-Today the company operates an international passenger and vehicle ferry service between Port Angeles, WA and Victoria, BC on the Coho.
+Today the company operates an international passenger and vehicle ferry service between Port Angeles, Washington, United States and Victoria, British Columbia, Canada on the MV Coho, through its operating company, Black Ball Ferry Line.

 History

 In the past, the company operated an entire fleet of steamboats and ferries on Puget Sound in Washington and the Georgia Strait in British Columbia.
 Known colloquially as the Black Ball Line, the PSNC achieved a "virtual monopoly" on cross-sound traffic in the 1930s and competed with the Canadian Pacific Railway's steamships on several routes.

 The company's trade name was inspired by the Black Ball Line which began scheduled passenger and freight service in 1818 with four sailing ships between New York and Liverpool.
 In 1884, the grandson of one of the founders, Charles Peabody, moved to Port Townsend Washington.
 Under modified Black Ball flag, he began the Alaska Steamship Company.

 Before 1927, when the company was controlled by Joshua Green, the house flag consisted of a design by Mrs. Green, a red star on a white diamond on a blue background.
 After 1927, when Joshua Green sold his interest to the Peabody family, the Black Ball company flag was transferred over to Puget Sound Navigation Co., and the company became known as the Black Ball Line.

 PSNC began to struggle following World War II, as operating costs increased.
 PSNC petitioned the State Utilities Commission for permission to raise its fares, but was rebuffed.
 Following a long series of court battles, PSNC's unionized employees finally called a strike.
 The company responded not by hiring strike breakers, but by halting operations, hoping public pressure would convince the State to permit a fare increase.
 The State declined to intervene, and PSNC eventually sold its domestic operations assets to the state of Washington's Department of Transportation for the sum of $4.9 million in early 1951, creating Washington State Ferries on May 31.